MechanicalRock/mechanicalrock.github.io/_posts/2020-12-25-taking-the-plunger-to-your-pipeline.md

 - The production environment tracks the head of the main branch
 - Development teams create short-lived branches for feature development and may subscribe these branches to an ancilliary pipeline
 - Development teams may merge into other branches to replicate environment staging, but the final destination is the master branch (as it is in Trunk-Based Development).

+# Other Alternatives?

+Another model that I've seen reasonably frequent is a pipeline that splits the concerns of building an artifact from its release into an environment.
+I've heard this referred to as a "split-release" pipeline.
+One can generally observe this most frequently in teams that are packaging their applications as containers.
+In this case there isn't an obvious 'subscription' to the head of a branch due to the disconnect between source control and the running environment.
+There may however be some implicit connection that is configured via triggering the release to an environment when a new artifact is created via the build pipeline.
+In any case it does not matter to me how continuous deployment happens, just that it does.
+Not automating the test and release process (instead opting for a manual intervention), is a sure way to increase the risk of the deployment via batching changes together.

 # Conclusion